aluis26/Task-manager/README.md

 ![git](./screenshots/push.PNG)

-3. Request a pull from to the upstream repository and wait for the approval to merge your contribution into the upstream stagging branch.
+3.Request a pull from to the upstream repository and wait for the approval to merge your contribution into the upstream stagging branch.

 ### Database prep